 - Add all ingredients in a mixing glass.
 Add ice and stir to combine.
 Strain liquids into serving glass filled with ice.
 Garnish with maraschino cherries, orange slice, and fresh mint.

-Notes: I prefer to use John D. Taylor’s Velvet Falernum liqueur, however you can also find a non alcoholic version by a different company.
+- I prefer to use John D. Taylor’s Velvet Falernum liqueur, however you can also find a non alcoholic version by different companies/brands.

 - I am very picky with my grenadine.
 I highly recommend this one by Small Hands Foods.

 Reader Questions and Reviews